Ernie Els: Early life and amateur career

+Els received interest to play college golf at several American universities, but chose to stay in South Africa and fulfill his mandatory military service in the South African Army starting in January 1988.

+In 1989, Els won the South African Amateur Stroke Play Championship.

 Professional career

-1989–1996: Early years and first major win
+1989–1996: early years and first major win

-In 1989, Els won the South African Amateur Stroke Play Championship and turned professional the same year.
-Els won his first professional tournament in 1991 on the Southern Africa Tour (today the Sunshine Tour).
-He won the Sunshine Tour Order of Merit in the 1991/92 and 1994/95 seasons.
+In 1989, Els turned professional.
+In 1991, he began playing on the Southern Africa Tour.
+In 1992, he won the Protea Assurance South African Open, his first professional win.
+He won the tour's Order of Merit during the 1991/92 and 1994/95 seasons.
 In 1993, Els won his first tournament outside of South Africa at the Dunlop Phoenix in Japan.
-In 1994 Els won his first major championship at the U.S. Open.
+In 1994, Els won his first major championship at the U.S. Open.
 Els was tied with Colin Montgomerie and Loren Roberts after 72 holes and they went to an 18-hole playoff the next day.
 In spite of starting the playoff bogey-triple bogey, Els was able to match Roberts' score of 74.
-Els birdied the second hole of sudden death to win his first U.S. Open title.
+Els parred the second hole of sudden death to win his first U.S. Open title.

 Els brought his game all around the world in his young career winning the Dubai Desert Classic on the European Tour, and the Toyota World Match Play Championship defeating once again Colin Montgomerie 4 & 2.
 The following year, Els defended his World Match Play Championship, defeating Steve Elkington 3 & 1.
 Els won the GTE Byron Nelson Classic in the United States then headed back home to South Africa and won twice more.
 In 1996, Els won his third straight World Match Play Championship at Wentworth, defeating Vijay Singh in the final 3 & 2.
 No player in history had ever managed to win three successive titles in the one-on-one tournament.
 Els finished the year with a win at his home tournament at the South African Open.